bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

 throw errors if certain dependencies are not ready.
 In our example, we don't control the data availability at the remote location on Dropbox, so we model that as an external dependency.

-CHECKPOINT: Now let's try the `DownloadSpins` task again for 2019-02-09.
+CHECKPOINT: Now let's try the `DownloadSpins` task again for a day that doesn't have a data file at the remote location.
+2019-02-09.

 `luigi --module song_plays_tasks DownloadSpins --date 2019-02-09 --local-scheduler`